backdrop-contrib/slick/README.txt

   It is all about DIY.
   Doesn't load any extra CSS other than the basic styles required by slick.
   Skins defined by sub-modules fallback to those defined at the optionset.
-  Re-save existing Optionset to disable the skin at all.
+  Be sure to empty the Optionset skin to disable the skin at all.
   If you are using individual slide layout, do the layouts yourself.

 - 3d back